rexmhall09/TinyTalker/README.md

 Just run prompt.py.

 ## Real Example Conversation
-NOTE: This is an output from model.pth which was trained on a cleaned simple wikipedia custom dataset, and a Q&A/Basic Conversation Dataset custom dataset for 30,000 max_iters each.
-Both datasets were over 10,000 lines and a total of about 60MB.
+NOTE: This is an output from model.pth which was trained on a cleaned simple wikipedia custom dataset, and a Q&A/Basic Conversation Dataset custom dataset for 30,000 max_iters each, then fine-tuned on a few geography trivia questions.
+The training was done on google collab with the fine-tuning being done on my MacBook.

 Prompt: Hello!
 Output: Hey!